How to avoid scams when looking for an apartment in Switzerland

 Imagine you’ve found the perfect place in the centre of Zurich: an apartment shared between you and one other person, with a private bathroom and gigantic living room for just 300 Swiss francs a month.
 For some this may seem like a lot of rent and thus only fair that you get so many facilities in return.

-It’s not that you won’t find affordable accommodation; it’s just that for such a low price, you will most likely have to compromise on many of your points on your “dream accommodation” list.
+It’s not that you won’t find affordable accommodation; it’s just that for such a low price, you will most likely have to compromise on many of the points on your “dream accommodation” list.

 So, if the accommodation advert you are looking at lists a price that is low for its location and size, or the pictures look like they have been taken of a hotel room, be on your guard!
 If you are not sure what price to expect, you can always check the costs of similar places in the neighbourhood.